It's the organisation!

 Process effectiveness is measured against data and customer centricity, hypothesis creation and alignment with the scientific method, typical behaviours associated with these components at varying levels of organisational effectiveness shown below:

-Not every organisation needs to achieve perfection; moving from level 2 to level 3 can unlock significant value if targeted correctly.
+Not every organisation needs to achieve perfection; even moving from level 2 to level 3 can unlock significant value if applied correctly to change and experimentation programmes.

 Conclusion